dahlia/fedify/docs/manual/collections.md

     return { items, nextCursor: last ? null : nextCursor }
   })
   // The first cursor is an empty string:
-  .setFirstCursor(async (ctx, handle) => "");
+  .setFirstCursor(async (ctx, identifier) => "");
 ~~~~

 ### Constructing following collection URIs

 To construct a following collection URI, you can use
 the `Context.getFollowingUri()` method.
-This method takes the actor's handle
+This method takes the actor's
-and returns the dereferenceable URI of the following collection of the actor.
+identifier and returns the dereferenceable URI of the following collection
+of the actor.

 The following shows how to construct a following collection URI of an actor
 named `"alice"`: